 The legal process is difficult to navigate without proper representation.
 When we join forces with you, we advocate for you and tell your story.
 We define our success not by the number of lawsuits we file or the number of cases we take, but by being committed, being responsive, and obtaining results for our clients.
-To better serve our community, we have locations in Thousand Oaks, Conejo Park, Palm Springs, and Temecula.
+To better serve our community, we have locations in Thousand Oaks, Conejo Park, and Palm Springs.
 If you are looking for a personal injury attorney that you can truly trust and rely on, you can count on us.

 We handle personal injury and workers’ compensation claims.
 If you would like to speak with us about your case, call our team today at (888) 676-0125 to get started.